Last Updated on June 20, 2021 by Christine Kaaloa

 BB cream in Korea: Can men wear BB Cream?

 Yes and though ‘men wearing makeup’ feels wrong (by western standards), you’ll love the skin on the men who do… Perhaps part of its draw has to do with its popular Hallyu cover boys.
-Boys over Flowers stars Lee Min Ho represents Etude House, Kim Hyun Joong is the flawless face for and Secret Garden‘s Hyun Bin is one of the many poster boys for Laniege.
+Boys over Flowers stars Lee Min Ho represents Etude House, Kim Hyun Joong is the flawless face for The Face Shop and Secret Garden‘s Hyun Bin is one of the many poster boys for Laniege.
 Yum!

-There are many types of BB creams out there and under different brands.
+There are many types of Korean BB creams out there and under different brands.
 Your options are bountiful.